Updated on June 21st, 2023

-The Washington purchase agreement appoints written documentation of the event in which a piece of real property is conveyed to another for a specified financial figure.
+The Washington purchase agreement documents the sale of a piece of real property for a specified financial figure.
 Any stipulated contingencies or conditional provisions can be negotiated between the parties to be included within the document.
-The paperwork becomes a binding contract once all involved individuals have affixed their signatures to the commitment.
+The paperwork becomes a binding contract once all involved individuals have affixed their signatures to the document.

 Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – It is obligated that the agreement contains language expressing the possibility of lead-based paint exposure associated with buildings that have been constructed before 1979.
 The language must refer to the potential for being exposed to the paint and the hazardous effects that it can cause.